Sleeping pills and minor tranquillisers

 - suicidal thoughts or behaviour.

-These effects may occur with any benzodiazepine.
-They are more common in children and older people, and with short-acting drugs.
+These effects may happen with any benzodiazepine.
+They are more common in children and older people, and with short-acting benzodiazepines.

-If you take these drugs for more than two to four weeks, you may experience the following:
+If you take benzodiazepines for more than two to four weeks, you may experience symptoms like:

 - difficulty concentrating

 - feeling dulled and slow

 - weight problems